swallowcamel/nancywiki/View-engines.md

 The view name offers you quite a bit of flexibility in terms of what information it can contain:

 1. Name of the view file with the file extension present (e.g. “products.html”)
 2. Name of the view file without the file extension present (e.g. “products”).
-If there are two, or more, views with the same name, but with different extensions, you will receive an `AmbigiousViewsException` with details on which conflicting views were located.
+If there are two, or more, views with the same name, but with different extensions, you will receive an `AmbiguousViewsException` with details on which conflicting views were located.
 3. A path, relative to the application root, where Nancy will look for the views (e.g. `products/products.html`).

 To learn more on where Nancy looks for views, and how to customize the logic, check out [[View location conventions]]